RedyllaDB/RedyllaDB/README.md

 [![NuGet](https://img.shields.io/nuget/v/RedyllaDB.svg)](https://www.nuget.org/packages/RedyllaDB/)
 [![Nuget](https://img.shields.io/nuget/dt/RedyllaDB.svg)](https://www.nuget.org/packages/RedyllaDB/)

-RedyllaDB is a .NET client for ScyllaDB that mimics the API layer of [StackExchange.Redis](https://stackexchange.github.io/StackExchange.Redis/).
+RedyllaDB is a .NET client for ScyllaDB, written in F#, that mimics the API layer of [StackExchange.Redis](https://stackexchange.github.io/StackExchange.Redis/).
 The main goal is to provide a way to migrate basic Redis workloads to ScyllaDB with minimal changes to the existing codebase.

 ## Getting started